anvth/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

+The model seems to predict images that did not have any noise in the background, i.e, signs that were on white background.
+However, image that had various backgrounds like sky, etc were misclassified.
+I believe, adding some more adding some fake data and converting images to gray scale should improve classicition efficiency.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?